 Beef up your emergency fund

-In a recession, 3 months won’t do.
-You need at least 6 months worth of expenses.
+In a recession, three months won’t do.
+You need at least six months’ worth of expenses.
 Beefing up your emergency fund helps keep your stress level down.
 Being prepared gives you the confidence that you need to tackle any of life’s unexpected events like a job loss during a recession.

 I eventually lost that contract job that paid $50 per hour.
 The original 6 months was shortened to a few months due to spending cuts.
 But guess what I did?